vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-X attach the mute/unmute button to do something
-X add a menu for primative creation make emitter on signal Hub for edit gizmo on/off
+x. make emitter on signal Hub for edit gizmo on/off add color picker logs

 add a listener for when dragging the bounding box gizmo fix bug where agora voice would stop publishing